Wondering where Bacalar Mexico is located? Check out this guide, including Fun Facts about Bacalar and answers to frequently asked questions.

 |Bacalar to Cancun||215 miles or 346 kilometers||About 4 hours and 15 minutes|

 Bacalar Fun Facts

 1. Bacalar Mexico is known for its lake that shares the same name.
 Laguna Bacalar is fondly called “Lago de los Siete Colores” or “The Lake of Seven Colors.”
 Does the lake have seven colors for it to be awarded such a nickname?
-The waters do have different shades of blue, and upon looking you might just think that you are looking at an ocean.
+The waters do have different shades of blue, and upon looking, you might think that you are looking at an ocean.

-2. The name Bacalar came from its original Mayan name which is Siyan Ka’an Bakjalal.
+2. The name Bacalar came from its original Mayan name, which is Siyan Ka’an Bakjalal.
 Siyan Ka’an means “the birth of heaven” while bʼak halal means “surrounded by reeds” in English.

 3. Until 2011, Bacalar was part of the municipio of Othon P. Blanco in Quintana Roo.
 When Bacalar Mexico became a municipality in itself, Othon P. Blanco lost 40 percent of its territory.

 5. It is in Bacalar where you will find the “most ancient living being on the planet” – the stromatolites.
-These are living rocks that were present on earth since thousands of millions of years ago.
+These are living rocks that are present on earth since thousands of millions of years ago.